KartikKapur/calgo/README.md

 A facebook chatbot that I am working on that aims to integrate the google calendar interface within a facebook chatbot.
 I will be utilizing the google calendar API on the Facebook messenger platform.

 Currently working on the project.
-Being put on hold for now.